vuepointjs/vuept/GETTING-STARTED-PT2.md

 Coming Soon... scripts for accomplishing the App Registration steps outlined in the previous section.

 ## Registration Wrap-up

+Note that there is nothing sensitive or confidential about the registration information, it's akin to the public keys used for verifying digital signatures.

 That's it for Azure App Registrations.
 The only additional, optional things that you may wish to do are as follows: